That we are, Rushland Boy, having more fun than a human being should be allowed to have.

 And then the waivers were canceled.

-Oh, the waivers were time limited.
+Oh, the waivers were time-limited.

-They oh yeah, they weren't permanent waivers.
+Oh, yeah, they weren't permanent waivers.

-They were they were they were dead date certain waivers.
+They were dead-date certain waivers.

 That's why the waivers were granted.

-Anyway, Um, yeah, everybody wants a waiver.
+Anyway, yeah, everybody wants a waiver.

 And some powerful Democrats got one.

-And people have donated to Obama, their business has got one.
+And people have donated to Obama.

-You know how that was praised, and my buddies, my buddies, these tech bloggers, they just think Fisker and uh and whatever the other big electronic luxury car maker.
+And my buddies, these tech bloggers, they just think Fisker and whatever the other big electronic luxury car maker, I can't test.

-Oh, yeah, I mean, their excrement doesn't smell fly.
+I mean, their excrement doesn't smell fashion.

 They're just the coolest.